-Sinus disease is a major health problem.
+Sinus infection (known as sinusitis) is a major health problem.
 It afflicts 31 million people in the United States.
 Americans spend more than $1 billion each year on over-the-counter medications to treat it.
-Sinus disease is responsible for 16 million doctor visits and $150 million spent on prescription medications.
+Sinus infections are responsible for 16 million doctor visits and $150 million spent on prescription medications.
 People who have allergies, asthma, structural blockages in the nose or sinuses, or people with weak immune systems are at greater risk.

-A bad cold is often mistaken for sinusitis (sinus disease).
+A bad cold is often mistaken for a sinus infection.
 Many symptoms are the same, including headache or facial pain, runny nose and nasal congestion.
-Unlike a cold, sinus disease symptoms may be caused by bacterial infections.
-It often requires treatment with antibiotics (drugs that kill the germs causing the infection).
+Unlike a cold, a

-If you think you have sinus disease, see your doctor for proper diagnosis.
-In most cases, sinus disease treatment is easy.
-By stopping a sinus infection early, you avoid later symptoms and complications.
+If you think you have a sinus infection, see your allergist for proper diagnosis.
+In most cases,

 What is sinusitis?

 Sinusitis is an inflammation of the sinuses.
 It is often caused by bacterial (germ) infection.
 Sometimes, viruses and fungi (molds) cause it.
-People with weak immune systems are more likely to develop bacterial or fungal sinusitis.
-Some people with allergies can have "allergic fungal sinusitis."
-Acute sinus disease lasts three to eight weeks.
-Sinus disease lasting longer than eight weeks is considered chronic.
+People with weak immune systems are more likely to develop bacterial or fungal sinus infection.
+Some people with allergies can have "allergic fungal sinus infection."
+Acute sinus infection lasts three to eight weeks.
+A sinus infection lasting longer than eight weeks is considered chronic.

 The sinuses are air-filled cavities.
 They are located: